+PROPERLY INSTALLED REPAIRED, OPERATED, AND MAINTAINED.
 This unit is approved for outdoor installation ONLY.
 Rated performance is achieved after 20 hours of operation.
 Rated performance is delivered at the specified airflow.
 See outdoor unit specification sheet for split system models or product specification sheet for packaged and light commercial models.
-Specification sheets can be found at www.goodmanmfg.com for Goodman® brand products.
-Within the website, please select the residential or commercial products menu and then select the submenu for the type of product to be installed, such as air conditioners or heat pumps, to access a list of product pages that each contain links to that model's specification sheet.
+Specification sheets can be found at www.amana-hac.com for Amana[®] brand products.
+Within the website, please select the residential or commercial products menu and then select the submenu for the type of product to be installed, such as air conditioners or heat pumps, to access a list of product pages that each contain links to that model's a list of product pages that each contain links to that mo specification sheet.